dgurjar/Faceframe/README.md

-vidPuzzle
+faceframe
 =========

-A puzzle game which where the pieces contain video from the user's webcam.
-Various interactions explored.
+A puzzle game which where the pieces/frames contain video from the user's webcam.
+Frames that containt he user's face will be visible, while frames that do not will be obscured.